angelariva/angelariva/README.md

 I'm a PhD student in Applied Mathematics at the Inria Quantic team in Paris, France.
-Before that I studied in Milan, Italy.

 My primary research area is Open Quantum Systems theory 🔍, with both physical and technological applications in mind.
 I work with